zzonyo/trust-docs-test/source/index.html.md

 When getting information on order cancellation via query order detail interface, users who type in parameters “created_at” and “order_type” can query last 15-day data, while users who don’t type in parameters “created_at” and “order_type” can only query last 24-hour data.

 The return order_id is 18 bits, it will make  mistake when nodejs and JavaScript analysed 18 bits.
-Because the Json.parse in nodejs and JavaScript is int by default. so the number over 18 bits need be parsed by jaso-bigint package.
+Because the Json.parse in nodejs and JavaScript is int by default. so the number over 18 bits need be parsed by jason-bigint package.

 created_at should use timestamp of long type as 13 bits (include Millisecond), if send the accurate timestamp for "created_at", query performance will be improved.